-I was excited to see beets, kohlrabi and broccoli make their first appearance of the season.
+I was excited to see beets, kohlrabi and broccoli make their first appearance of the season in our CSA this week.
 Kohlrabi is one of the vegetables I’d never heard of before starting our CSA, but now it’s one of my favorites.
 It tastes like a cross between an apple and a potato, and you can also use the greens.
-My favorite way to eat kohlrabi is roasted, so I peeled and diced it and combined it with the CSA beets and some sweet potatoes, for an excellent veggie roast.
+My favorite way to eat kohlrabi is roasted, so I peeled and diced it and combined it with some CSA beets and sweet potatoes, for an excellent veggie roast.

 Looking for something to do with strawberries and rhubarb beyond pie?
 Try scones!
 I based these on this recipe and they were delicious!
 Light and fluffy with sweet jammy pockets of fruit.
 A perfect summer breakfast or snack, especially with a strong cup of black tea, preferably eaten while sitting on a porch.
 Everything tastes better when you’re sitting on a porch!